 Since it’s right in the name, you will need to serve cocktails at your cocktail party.
 Go with some of the classics, but also throw in some unique and original ones if you can.
 You want choices that appeal to the widest base of people since you probably don’t know everyone’s individual tastes.
+You can also try something a bit different like a polar bear shot.
 Whether you make the drinks or hire someone else to do it is up to you, but you must get the drinks right.
 You should plan this out well in advance since your drink selection might relate to your theme, which will need to be communicated on your invitations.

 You can certainly have a cocktail party in your home as it is.
 However, if you have a theme, you will want the location to look the part, whether that’s your home or somewhere you are renting out.
 Cocktail parties tend to be classier affairs than your usual house party.
 Dark colors and mood lighting will always work.
 You can have splashes of accent colors in certain spots, such as with centerpieces or on seat coverings.
 If your event is more fun and laid back, then balloons and streamers work, too.
 It all depends on what you want your party’s vibe.